LifeCalendarTeam/life_calendar/docs/api/README.md

 For `DELETE`: request you will get a response with the `200 OK` status code

-If there is no day with the `id` identifier, you will get an error response with the `404 Not Found` status code
+If there is no day with the `id` identifier, or it is a day of another user, you will get an error response with the `404 Not Found` status code